S

 art

-Stack-O' Lee Blues (aka Stagger Lee) Waring's Pennsylvanians 10-16-23
+Stack o' Lee Blues (aka Stagger Lee, aka Stackolee) Waring's Pennsylvanians 10-16-23

 Victor 19189

-Frank Westphal (10-18-23), Ma Rainey, Woody Guthrie, Mississippi John Hurt, Archibald, Lloyd Price, Professor Longhair, Tommy Roe, Wilson Pickett, Taj Mahal et al.
+Frank Westphal (10-18-23), Ma Rainey, Mississippi John Hurt, Woody Guthrie, Archibald, Lloyd Price, Professor Longhair, Tommy Roe, Wilson Pickett, Taj Mahal et al.

 There are numerous title spellings of "Stagger Lee" as well as variations in its melody and lyrics.
 The song was probably first published in 1910.
 For more on "Stagger Lee" see Greil Marcus's book Mystery Train and his extensive article in the January 1996 issue of Mojo.
 There is also a book called Stagolee Shot Billy by Cecil Brown.